Jimmyangzl/TyreflawDetectionGAN/README.md

 # TyreflawDetectionGAN
-Enlarging dataset with GAN to train CNN for tyre flaw detection
+Enlarging dataset(flaw images) with GAN to train CNN for tyre flaw detection

 ## GAN